Paola231998/neighborhood-map-react/README.md

 # Neighborhood-Map-React

 ## Overview:
-It is a single page app uses React Google maps and wikipedia API to list my favorite university and libraries in Philadelphia, Pennsylvania.
-This project was built for Udacity's front-end web developer Nanodegree to emphasize my experience in web development.
+This project was realized for the front-end web developer of Udacity Nanodegree scholarship.
+Use of git clone https://github.com/Paola231998/neighborhood-map-react

 ## Technologies & Packages:
 * [Reactjs:](https://reactjs.org) A JavaScript library for building user interfaces.